orange-puff/learning-python/README.md

 We can also use something called `list comprehension` and the `range` function. `range`.
 [For a full list of Python functions, see](https://docs.python.org/3/library/functions.html)

-`range` has 3 `overloads, meaning it has 3 separate signatures with different amounts of parameters.
+`range` has 3 `overloads`, meaning it has 3 separate signatures with different amounts of parameters.

 ```
 range(10) returns an iterable with values 0, 1, 2, 3, 4, 5, 6, 7, 8, 9